Vicks VapoRub is a mentholated ointment made by American household and personal care manufacturer Procter & Gamble.

-Originally formulated by North Carolina pharmacist Lunsford Richardson to treat his son’s croup, the salve has been around more than 125 years.
+Originally formulated by North Carolina pharmacist Lunsford Richardson to treat his son’s croup, the salve has been around for more than 125 years.

-People are still inventing uses for it — some of which are backed by solid science and others that are (so far) unstudied.
+People are still inventing uses for it — some of which are backed by science and others that are (so far) unstudied.

 Procter & Gamble lists the following active ingredients in Vicks VapoRub:

-- camphor (4.8 percent)
+- camphor (4.8%)

-- menthol (2.6 percent)
+- menthol (2.6%)

-- eucalyptus oil (1.2 percent)
+- eucalyptus oil (1.2%)

-- cedarleaf oil
+- cedar leaf oil

 - nutmeg oil